phreeza/manuscript_axon_potentials/doc/manuscript.md

 We have shown theoretically and experimentally for specific examples of axonal projection zones and inputs how dipolar EFPs emerge.
-We now generalize this approach and predict the resulting dipolar EFP for arbitrary axon and stimulus configurations.
+We now generalize this approach to predict the resulting dipolar EFP for arbitrary axon and stimulus configurations.
 Based on our cable-theory model, we analytically derived the maximal dipole moment $p_\text{max}$ for a large range of scenarios.